NewGaea/adinjo-journalist/README.md

 ### How do I get set up? ###

-It is recommended that you have Atom installed to edit and preview Markdown.
+It is recommended that you have Atom, VS Code, or any similar modern text editor installed to edit and preview Markdown.

 ### Contribution guidelines ###